New Nottingham Journal: Production and design

 Produced by Agamemnon in Nottingham, the NNJ works within a minimalist, black-and-white aesthetic and an emphasis on typographic clarity.
 Each issue is printed on uncoated stock with type set at a 12-point size to balance readability and style.

 Reception

-The upcoming launch of the New Nottingham Journal has been covered by several cultural organisations and media outlets, including Nottingham UNESCO City of Literature, Nottingham City Libraries, LeftLion magazine, the Notts Review, and Barcelona UNESCO City of Literature.
-Critics highlighted the publication’s focus on emerging regional voices and its contribution to Nottingham’s literary identity.
+The launch of the New Nottingham Journal has been covered by several cultural organisations and media outlets, including Nottingham UNESCO City of Literature, Nottingham City Libraries, LeftLion magazine, the Notts Review, and Barcelona UNESCO City of Literature.
+The first issue sold out its initial print run and was reprinted - critics highlighted the publication's focus on emerging regional voices and its contribution to Nottingham's literary identity.